SpencerMycek/KineticistExpandedElements/README.md

 ### Admixtures
 These work pretty well in all cases, I have only seen a single issue: When using either of the energy admixtures, and you crit, the damage modified by the admixture will not deal double damage, but the original damage type will.

+### Wood Soldiers
+It is possible, if you use the ability after one or two dies, to have up to 7 wood soldiers, still trying to figure out how to limit the amount of summons
+Using the ability at 4 or more Soldiers causes you to take burn, but does not summon soldiers (Max 4, but the ability shouldnt go off)

 [1]: https://github.com/Truinto